amritsingh183/amritsingh183.github.io/_posts/2025-10-8-var-const.md

 ## Best Practices

-1. **Prefer `const` over `static`** when possible for better optimization
+1. **Prefer `const` over `static`** when you don't need a fixed memory address and the value is a compile-time constant.
 2. **Use immutable variables by default** and add `mut` only when necessary
 3. **Leverage shadowing** for type transformations instead of multiple variable names
 4. **Borrow instead of moving** ownership when possible to avoid unnecessary copies
 5. **Use immutable references** unless mutation is required to allow multiple readers
-6. **Avoid mutable static variables**.
-In Rust 2024 Edition, references to static mut are denied by default.
-Use interior mutability patterns (AtomicT, Mutex<T>, LazyLock<T>) instead.
+6. Avoid mutable static variables.
+In Rust 2024 Edition, creating references to `static mut` is denied by default (and is undefined behavior).
+Use raw pointers (`&raw mut`) or prefer interior mutability patterns (`Atomic*`, `Mutex<T>`, `OnceLock<T>`, `LazyLock<T>`) or `thread_local!` for thread-local state

 ## Summary

 Rust's variable and borrowing system provides memory safety guarantees at compile time.
 Variables are immutable by default, encouraging safe concurrent programming.
 The ownership system, combined with borrowing rules, eliminates entire classes of bugs such as null pointer dereferences, use-after-free, and data races.
-Constants and static variables offer different performance characteristics for compile-time and global values.
+Constants and static variables serve different semantic purposes: `const` for compile-time constants and `static` for addressable globals.
 Understanding these concepts is fundamental to writing safe, efficient Rust code.